 3) METALLIC-GREEN cab/chassis METALLIC-GREEN body GREEN pmw Multi-model box

 Tailgate closed & open

-Red cab/chassis, blue body, unpainted metal wheels with large hub-covers
+Variation 1 with unpainted metal wheels and large hub-covers